andidh/test-git/README.md

-# test-git
-from master new
-line 1
+new line
-line 2
+new line 2
-line 3
 line 4
 line from git rebase
-new line
+line from test merge